CatBia/MovisterParallel-Porter/README.md

 - Node.js 18+ and npm (for local development)
 - Docker and Docker Compose (for containerized deployment)
 - Make (optional, for using Makefile commands)
+- Backend API running on `localhost:8082` (see Backend Configuration below)

 ### Running with Docker (Recommended)